openoms/bitcoin-tutorials/cj_comparison.md

 Send with a CJ - can be an arbitrary amount
 Payjoin - cross implementation with BTCPayServer and WasabiWallet
 ### Good practice:
-occasional sweep txns
+Sweep mixdepths occasionally
 use the Tumbler script (first and last txns are sweeping - no unmixed change)
-Alternate taker being a Taker (tumbler, sendpayment) and Maker (Yield Gen)
+Alternate being a Taker (tumbler, sendpayment) and Maker (yield gen)
 Break down large amounts between multiple wallets (watch the offerbook)

 ---